publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch89/m__us_usc_t5_s8906.md

  __Contributions by United States Postal Service to Employees Health Benefits Fund__

     [Pub.
-L. 100–203, title VI, § 6003][/us/pl/100/203/s6003], Dec.
+L. 100–203, title VI][/us/pl/100/203/tVI], § 6003, Dec.
 22, 1987, [101 Stat.
 1330–277][/us/stat/101/1330-277], directed Postal Service to pay $160,000,000 in fiscal year 1988 and $270,000,000 in fiscal year 1989 into Employee Health Benefits Fund in addition to any amount deposited into Fund pursuant to this section in each such fiscal year.

  __Employees Serving on Part-Time Career Employment Basis on__  __October 10, 1978__

 [Pub.
-L. 95–437, § 4(c)(2)(B)][/us/pl/95/437/s4/c/2/B], Oct.
+L. 95–437][/us/pl/95/437], § 4(c)(2)(B), Oct.
 10, 1978, [92 Stat.
 1059][/us/stat/92/1059], provided that:

 > “The amendments made by subparagraph (A) \[amending subsec. (b)(1) and (3) of this section\] shall not apply with respect to any employee serving in a position on a part-time career employment basis on the date of the enactment of this Act \[Oct.
 10, 1978\] for such period as the employee continues to serve without a break in service in that or any other position on such part-time basis.”

  __Calculation and Payment by Government of Contributions to Contingency Reserves of All Health Benefit Plans__

     [Pub.
-L. 97–346, § 4][/us/pl/97/346/s4], Oct.
+L. 97–346][/us/pl/97/346], § 4, Oct.
 15, 1982, [96 Stat.
 1650][/us/stat/96/1650], directed Office of Personnel Management to determine amount by which Government contribution under [5 U.S.C.
 8906(b)][/us/usc/t5/s8906/b] for the 1983 contract year was less than the Government contribution which would have been determined under such section for such contract year if Government contribution had been calculated by using the two employee organization plans which in 1981 satisfied the standard set forth in [5 U.S.C.
 8906(a)(3)][/us/usc/t5/s8906/a/3] directed Government to pay amount of difference thus determined to contingency reserves of all health benefits plans for contract year 1983 in proportion to estimated number of individuals enrolled in such plans during 1983, and directed such payments be paid by appropriate agencies (including Postal Service and Postal Rate Commission) from appropriations referred to in [5 U.S.C.
 8906(f)][/us/usc/t5/s8906/f] and (g) in same manner as if such payments were Government contributions, and in amounts determined appropriate by Office of Personnel Management.

  __Election of Health Benefits During Period of Service as Officer or Employee of an Employee Organization; Contributions Into Employees Health Benefits Fund; Non-Election; Regulations__